 A gout attack is a common reason patients come to our office.
-But patients experiencing their first gout ‘attack’ do not understand why they have been suddenly afflicted with unbearable pain in the their foot.
 Frequently the patient wakes up to a throbbing pain in their toe or otherwise has a sudden onset of pain for no apparent reason.

 Some patients come to the office during a gout attack with their shoe dangling in their hand – their foot too painful to fit into a shoe.
 And gout has been a frequent topic of literature and the arts as illustrated above.
 Gout’s reputation is due in part to the terrible pain and in part because it has been identified as a “rich man’s affliction” associated as it is with overconsumption of meat and alcohol.

 Abnormally high levels of uric acid can be caused by diet.
 Eating large amounts of foods high in protein such as meat or shellfish and/or drinking too much alcohol (but not wine), are frequent culprits.
 And there is an association of gout with obesity and high blood pressure.
 Consuming large amounts of high fructose corn syrup as well as certain medications such as diuretics (“water pills”) can increase level of uric acid too.
 Sometimes patients will develop a gout attack after their dose of a diuretic has been increased.
 Gout is estimated to affect about 2% of the population and occurs in men and women.